wpiesports/site/README.md

 # Contributing

-If any information is inaccurate or out of date, feel free to submit a PR!
+If any information is inaccurate or out of date, feel free to submit a PR.